 When did you start working with oils?
 How did you get introduced to this medium?

+Have you always worked with this medium?
 What other media have you used?

 How much time do you devote to your artwork?